 Sec.
-98. Minnesota Statutes 2018, section 253B.18, subdivision 12, is amended to read:
+96. Minnesota Statutes 2018, section 253B.18, subdivision 12, is amended to read:

 Subd.
 12. Return of patient.
-After revocation of a provisional discharge or if the patient is absent without authorization, the head of the treatment facility or program may request the patient to return to the treatment facility or program voluntarily.
-The head of the facility or program may request a health officer, a welfare officer, or a peace officer to return the patient to the treatment facility or program.
-If a voluntary return is not arranged, the head of the treatment facility or program shall inform the committing court of the revocation or absence and the court shall direct a health or peace officer in the county where the patient is located to return the patient to the treatment facility or program or to another state-operated treatment program or treatment facility.
+After revocation of a provisional discharge or if the patient is absent without authorization, the head of the treatment facility or state-operated treatment program may request the patient to return to the treatment facility or program voluntarily.
+The head of the treatment facility or state-operated treatment program may request a health officer, a welfare officer, or a peace officer to return the patient to the treatment facility or program.
+If a voluntary return is not arranged, the head of the treatment facility or state-operated treatment program shall inform the committing court of the revocation or absence and the court shall direct a health or peace officer in the county where the patient is located to return the patient to the treatment facility or program or to another state-operated treatment program or to another treatment facility willing to accept the patient.
 The expense of returning the patient to a regional state-operated treatment eenter program shall be paid by the commissioner unless paid by the patient or other persons on the patient's behalf.

-- Sec.
-99. Minnesota Statutes 2018, section 253B.18, subdivision 14, is amended to read: - Subd.
-14. Voluntary readmission. (a) With the consent of the head of the treatment facility or program, a patient may voluntarily return from provisional discharge for a period of up to 30 days, or up to 60 days with the consent of the designated agency.
+Sec.
+97. Minnesota Statutes 2018, section 253B.18, subdivision 14, is amended to read:

+Subd.
+14. Voluntary readmission. (a) With the consent of the head of the treatment facility or state-operated treatment program, a patient may voluntarily return from provisional discharge for a period of up to 30 days, or up to 60 days with the consent of the designated agency.
 If the patient is not returned to provisional discharge status within 60 days, the provisional discharge is revoked.
 Within 15 days of receiving notice of the change in status, the patient may request a review of the matter before the special review board.
-The board may recommend a return to a provisional discharge status. - (b) The treatment facility or program is not required to petition for a further review by the special review board unless the patient's return to the community results in substantive change to the existing provisional discharge plan.
-All the terms and conditions of the provisional discharge order shall remain unchanged if the patient is released again. - Sec.
-100. Minnesota Statutes 2018, section 253B.18, subdivision 15, is amended to read: - Subd.
-15. Discharge. (a) A patient who is mentally ill and a person who has a mental illness and is dangerous to the public shall not be discharged unless it appears to the satisfaction of the commissioner, after a hearing and a favorable recommendation by a majority of the special review board, that the patient is capable of making an acceptable adjustment to open society, is no longer dangerous to the public, and is no longer in need of treatment and supervision. - (b) In determining whether a discharge shall be recommended, the special review board and commissioner shall consider whether specific conditions exist to provide a reasonable degree of protection to the public and to assist the patient in adjusting to the community.
+The board may recommend a return to a provisional discharge status.

+(b) The treatment facility or state-operated treatment program is not required to petition for a further review by the special review board unless the patient's return to the community results in substantive change to the existing provisional discharge plan.
+All the terms and conditions of the provisional discharge order shall remain unchanged if the patient is released again.

+Sec.
+98. Minnesota Statutes 2018, section 253B.18, subdivision 15, is amended to read:

+Subd.
+15. Discharge. (a) A patient who is mentally ill and a person who has a mental illness and is dangerous to the public shall not be discharged unless it appears to the satisfaction of the commissioner, after a hearing and a favorable recommendation by a majority of the special review board, that the patient is capable of making an acceptable adjustment to open society, is no longer dangerous to the public, and is no longer in need of treatment and supervision.

+(b) In determining whether a discharge shall be recommended, the special review board and commissioner shall consider whether specific conditions exist to provide a reasonable degree of protection to the public and to assist the patient in adjusting to the community.
 If the desired conditions do not exist, the discharge shall not be granted.

 Sec.
-101. Minnesota Statutes 2018, section 253B.19, subdivision 2, is amended to read:
+99. Minnesota Statutes 2018, section 253B.19, subdivision 2, is amended to read: